On the symplectic geometry of branched hyperbolic surfaces in genus two: Background

-There is a second important partition of the space $\Hyp_n(S)$ given by the fibers of the holonomy map $\hol_e\colon\Hyp_n\to \chi(S,\psl)$, known as \emph{isomonodromy fibers}.
-Each isomonodromy leaf is expected to be a $2n$-dimensional slice of branched hyperbolic structures on $S$ with the same holonomy.
-It is not clear to us what the foliation of $\Hyp_n(S)$ induced by the isomonodromy leaves looks like (see also Question~\ref{question:isomonodromic-deformations}), and whether or not it is always transverse to the foliation induced by the slices~\eqref{eq:slice-Sym^n(S)}.
-Nevertheless, one goal of this note is to concretely describe isomonodromic deformations for a large family of holonomy representations (see Corollaries~\ref{cor:isomonodromic-deformations-bow-tie} and~\ref{cor:isomonodromic-deformations-pentagon}).
+Another important foliation of \(\Hyp_n(S)\) is its \emph{isomonodromic foliation}, defined by the fibers of the holonomy map $\Hyp_n(S) \to \chi(S,\psl)$.
+Each isomonodromic leaf is a \(2n\)-dimensional submanifold of \(\Hyp_n(S)\) (see the discussion before Question~\ref{question:isomonodromic-deformations}).
+The global topology of the isomonodromic foliation is currently unclear to us (see also Question~\ref{question:isomonodromic-deformations}); for instance, is it everywhere transverse to the isoconformal foliation?
+Nevertheless, one of the main goals of this paper is to describe explicit isomonodromic deformations for a large class of holonomy representations (see Corollaries~\ref{cor:isomonodromic-deformations-bow-tie} and~\ref{cor:isomonodromic-deformations-pentagon}).